-This biography is a hardcover edition was published by HarperCollins on February 6, 2007 and has 304 pages.
+biography that was published by HarperCollins on February 6, 2007 and has 304 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Bonhoeffer: Pastor, Martyr, Prophet, Spy: A Righteous Gentile vs. the Third Reich Read My rating: 1 of 5 stars2 of 5 stars3 of 5 stars4 of 5 stars[ 5 of 5 stars ] Preview Bonhoeffer: Pastor, Martyr, Prophet, Spy: A Righteous Gentile vs. the Third Reich
+Other books by this author which I have reviewed include Bonhoeffer: Pastor, Martyr, Prophet, Spy: A Righteous Gentile vs. the Third Reich Read My rating: 1 of 5 stars2 of 5 stars3 of 5 stars4 of 5 stars[ 5 of 5 stars ] Preview Bonhoeffer: Pastor, Martyr, Prophet, Spy: A Righteous Gentile vs. the Third Reich

 This is an incredible story about William Wilberforce, the man who changed the world using a “broken windows” approach.
 I feel so bad that it took me so long to read it.
 And only because I’ve needed my escapist reading more than I had the urge to read something so very uplifting.